Department of Health & Human Services

 Jessica Gallagher, Geelong born and bred, lost most of her sight at age 17 to a rare, degenerative eye disease – leaving her legally blind.
 At the time she was playing representative netball and basketball and was forced to give up her childhood dream of representing Australia.

-Jessica is currently preparing for the 2018 Commonwealth Games, where she is the sport ambassador for cycling.
-Delighted to be an ambassador for Active April again in 2018, Jessica loves staying active:
+Jessica is currently preparing for the 2019 UCI World Para-Cycling Track Championships and juggles life as a professional athlete with her careers as a motivational speaker and osteopath.
+Delighted to be an ambassador for Active April again in 2019, Jessica loves staying active: